qd-qd/sdk-tutorials/onboarding/chapter-1/2-blockchain-internet-cosmos.md

 * **Network and communication robustness:** distributed networks enjoy greater interconnectedness between nodes, reducing the number of points of failure that can cause the network to fail as a whole.
 * **Data security:** duplication of the ledger across multiple nodes means that any loss, corruption, or subversion of data is harder to occur, or easier to correct.
-* **Privacy and anonymity:** cryptographic techniques ensure user identities and transaction details remain confidential even when the ledger is shared by all nodes.
 * **Node equality:** in the absence of a centralized network authority, any node can take a defining role in the progressive updating of the distributed ledger.

 However, the nature of blockchain to date also presents some challenges to anyone seeking to use the technology in new ways, such as by developing blockchain-based applications, and the adoption of "Web3" technology has been impeded by several factors.

-Blockchain is difficult to code and at first, developers were forced to base new projects on established systems, like Bitcoin and Ethereum.
-This created other problems, like limitations of choice regarding coding language and supported features, or forcing all dApps to compete for resources on a single blockchain.
+At first developers were forced to base new projects on established systems, like Ethereum and Bitcoin, with Bitcoin being particularly difficult to code in.
+This also presented other problems, like limitations of choice regarding coding language and supported features, or forcing all dApps to compete for resources on a single blockchain.

 One critical issue was *siloing*, the inability for any two blockchain-based applications to interact with each other.
-Without resolving this issue, it would be hard to envision blockchain as a viable alternative to the current systems, which dominate the internet.
+Without resolving this issue and adding *interoperability* to the capability of dApps, it would be hard to envision blockchain as a viable alternative to the current systems which dominate the internet.

-Fortunately, **Cosmos** provides a solution.
+Fortunately, **Cosmos** provides solutions.

 ## Cosmos

 Cosmos offers developers a decentralized network for creating independent blockchains.
-Developers are free to use a wider variety of programming languages, and instead of sharing space (and resources) on a single main blockchain, in Cosmos, each dApp is created as a specialized blockchain within the shared environment.
+Developers are free to use a wider variety of programming languages, and instead of different dApps sharing space (and resources) on a single main blockchain, in Cosmos independent chains are tailored to the needs of each dApp.

 Crucially, unlike previous Web3 systems, the Cosmos Ecosystem is designed to facilitate communication between different blockchains.
 It aims to create "an internet of connected blockchains", with all the freedom of specialization and communication that the description implies.